 is the practice of invention-on-the-spot in music, where the performer

 "makes it up as he or she goes along."
-There are obviously many
+There are many

-rich traditions of improvised music, such as the different types of Jazz, Blues, Hindustani
+rich traditions of improvised music, such as Jazz, Blues, Indian

 is also avant-garde music that is purely improvised, where

 the invention takes place without any desire to locate it in an